olemak/olemak.github.io/README.md

 # olemak.github.io
 Olemak's personal website.
-Changes a lot, will usually contain tech demos and stuff; maybe a blog at some point.
+Changes a lot, will usually contain tech demos; maybe a blog at some point.

 ## Right now, it's a poetry generator!

-I found out that The Norwegian Broadcasting Corporation has an open API for all of it's subtitles, and they subtitle everything.
+I found out that The Norwegian Broadcasting Corporation has an open API for all their subtitles, and they subtitle _everything_.
-So I figured I could grab a few subtitles and mess with them to make cutup-style pseudo-poetry.
+So I figured I could grab a few subtitles and mess with them to make a cutup-style pseudo-poetry generator.

 Furthermore, it uses React.js to display the poems and also to switch between different subtitle sources (programmes).
-Naturally, the results are very different for the popular teen drama "Skam" ("Shame") or a nature show.
+Naturally, the results are very different for a teen drama like "Skam" ("Shame") or a nature show.

 It's all in Norwegian, I mostly did this for fun and learning; I could add more sources and more programmes to the select list at the top of the page, but I don't think that's going to happen.

-## Controls:
+## Controls
 There are two UI elements: a reload icon and a drop-down list.
 __The Reload Icon__ will compose a new poem from the subtitles already fetched from NRK.
 __The Dropdown__ will fetch subtitles for another show and make a poem based on that.

+## Room for improvement
+Some features that could be added or expanded, are:
+* __Cached subtitles__.
+Each time a new show/programme is selected, the old subtiles are simpluy replaced by new ones piped in with ajax magic.
+I could potentially preserve the old subtitles if the current methor represents a load on server resources.
+* __Saved poems__.
+These fleeting lines are not saved anywhere; I could have made a persistant system that also allowed link sharing to twitter, facebook et cetera, but I dont think anyone one use it.
+Besides, I like the fleeting nature of the "poems".
+* __Editable poems__.
+Lines could be reorderable and deletable, and the text could be editable.
+* __More sources__.
+I could quite easily add more programmes/series, and also make it possible to choose between seasons and episodes for each supported show.
+It would make the UI more complicated, though, and for a fun little thing like this it's not exactly  _neccecary_.

 ## Browser support
 Tested in Chrome, Firefox and Internet Explorer; other browsers should be OK as long as they're not known for iffy javascript implementations.